cesar-ilharco/acl-2020/_pages/venue.md

 <br><br><br>
 <b>2.
 Bangkok Airport-Suvarnabhumi</b><br><br>
 2.1 Take a taxi-if you do this, make sure you demand the meter to be used, do not accept any bartering or set fees, it is the meter or nothing.
-To venue from the airport it is about 350-450 baht excluding the charge is made up from tolls + airport surcharge, so although the meter may state less, you also have to pay the rest.
+To venue from the airport it is about 350-450 baht excluding the charge is made up from tolls.
 This takes around 40-60 minutes.<br><br>
 2.2 Take the Airport Link (train)-Cityline to Phaya Thai (BTS) station, runs every 10-15 minutes and standard fare for the city line is between 15-45 baht depending on distance.
 Bangkok Airport Rail Link is a commuter rail line connecting Suvarnabhumi Airport to Phaya Thai (BTS) station via Ratchaprarop Station (near venue).<br><br>
 The Airport Rail link operates daily from 06:00 to 24:00, with Commuter City Line trains departing every 10 minutes during peak hours (06:00-09:00 and 16:00-20:00)